grpc/proposal/L96-python-setuptools-plugin.md

 Implement a `setuptools` entrypoint for generating files when a Python distribution is being built.
 This type of integration would be called automatically by `setuptools` and would not require and explicit call by the project to generate the files.
-The entrypoint would be configured using an established python project configuration file and would only require the `grpc-tools` package to be listed as a build time dependency.
+The entrypoint would be configured using an established python project configuration file and would only require the `grpcio-tools` package to be listed as a build time dependency.

 ## Background